yugabyte/benchbase/config/yugabyte/test/range_write/yb_colocated_terminal24/README.md

 ##  Workload Descriptions

 - insert_varying_composite_index.yaml / update_varying_composite_index.yaml:
-  Use a varying number of range-based columns in a composite index.
+  <br>Use a varying number of range-based columns in a composite index.

 - insert_varying_index.yaml / update_varying_index.yaml:
-  Use a varying number of range-based indexes (non-composite).
+  <br>Use a varying number of range-based indexes (non-composite).

 - insert_varying_pk_columns.yaml / update_varying_pk_columns.yaml:
-  Use a varying number of range-based columns in a primary key.
+  <br>Use a varying number of range-based columns in a primary key.

 - multi_statement_transaction.yaml:
-  A test that performs a combination of `INSERT` and `UPDATE` operations within a single transaction.
+  <br>A test that performs a combination of `INSERT` and `UPDATE` operations within a single transaction.